zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Reason:**

-  Authentication service is not available.
+  The Authentication service is not available.

   **Action:**

-  Make sure that authentication service is running and is accessible by the URL provided in the message.
+  Make sure that the Authentication service is running and is accessible by the URL provided in the message.

 ### ZWEAS105E